 Declawing is the amputation of a cat's last toe bone and claw.
 It is performed routinely in your Michigan veterinary clinics, despite it having absolutely no benefit to the cat and despite it being bad for the welfare of ALL cats.

 Cats deserve better.
 Declawing is NOT a compassionate solution to finding cats a home.

 Please provide brochures and information about the humane and commonsense alternatives like nail trims, sturdy scratchers, deterrents, Feliway, Feliscratch, and Soft Paws.
 Please educate cat owners in Michigan and the local animal rescue about the awful truth about declawing so they stop asking for this barbaric and harmful procedure for their beloved cats.

-The animal rescue director believes that a declaw is not any worse than a spay and views a declaw as a small price to pay for the reward of getting a quick, loving inside home, rather than dying in a county shelter.
+Many of your clients believe that a declaw is not any worse than a spay and they view a declaw as a small price to pay for the reward of getting a quick, loving inside home, rather than dying in a county shelter.
 They also believe that when declawed as a kitten and if they have to be rehomed later, it improves their chances of the kitty getting a home.

-Please educate the public and this animal rescue director about the truth about declawing.
+Please educate the public your clients about the truth about declawing.
 No matter how it's done, it is mutilating and wrong.
 Here's a recent study proving this.
 Declawing Study "Declawing cats increases the risk of unwanted behaviors and may increase risk for developing back pain.
 Evidence of inadequate surgical technique was common in the study population.
 Among declawed cats, retained P3 fragments further increased the risk of developing back pain and adverse behaviors.
 The use of optimal surgical technique does not eliminate the risk of adverse behavior subsequent to onychectomy."